Tom Corson: 1999-2007: J Records, Arista, RCA Music Group

 J Records dominated the charts during its three-year existence as a standalone label, releasing hit records by artists including Jamie Foxx, Jennifer Hudson, Alicia Keys, Pearl Jam, and the winners from the American Idol franchise.
 Rod Stewart's Great American Songbook releases became the biggest-selling ongoing series of new music recordings in history, and Luther Vandross had the first #1 record of his career, Dance With My Father.

 In 2002, BMG bought a majority stake in J and folded it into the RCA Music Group—which also included Arista—and appointed Davis president and CEO.
 Corson was named executive vice president and GM of Arista/J in 2004; there, he oversaw releases from Dido, Whitney Houston and Santana, among others.
 In 2007, Corson was appointed executive vice president and GM of RCA Records.
 He held a central role in restructuring the company in the wake of a series of mergers.

-2010s-present: RCA Records, Warner Records
+2007-2017: RCA Records

+In 2007, Corson was appointed executive vice president and GM of RCA Records.
+He held a central role in restructuring the company in the wake of a series of mergers.